pgmirror/pgmirror/README.md

 ## Philosophy

 To be truly effective you also need to embrace certain patterns in system design.
-We will pluck ideas from the DDD community, CQRS and what ever else when it will contribute to our goal of simple and maintainable project development.
+We will pluck ideas from the DDD community, CQRS and what ever else if it contributes to our goal of simple and maintainable project development.

 The generated code should account for majority if not all uses of your presistence layer.
 There should be no custom SQL code in your main source.
 This is not 100% possible but if you organize your code carefully then using the repository